The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-\paragraph{Austronesian sky cultures} All four are oral cultures, recently documented, with three from seafaring traditions.
+\paragraph{Austronesian sky cultures} All four are oral cultures, recently documented.
 The {\bf Mandar}~\cite{orchiston2021mandar} and the {\bf Bugis}~\cite{orchiston2021mandar,orchiston2021seasia} are two neighbouring ethnic groups on the island of Sulawesi in Indonesia.
 Both have a strong seafaring tradition due to the Austronesians which migrated into Sulawesi.
-The Mandar constellations are fading from memory: the data was collected ``through interviews with retired fishermen [..] known to have knowledge about Mandar star patterns.
+The Mandar constellations are fading from memory: the data was collected ``through interviews with retired fishermen.
 We noted that the younger fishermen did not use star patterns for their navigation''~\cite{orchiston2021mandar}.
-The Bugis data is mostly recorded in~\cite{orchiston2021seasia}, which provides a unified drawing of constellations from prior sources.
+The Bugis data is a unified drawing of constellations from prior sources~\cite{orchiston2021seasia}.
 On the island of {\bf Madura}, Indonesia, off the coast of Java, the locals also have a maritime tradition, likely also of Austronesian origin.
-The constellation data was collected recently via a survey of about 100 families~\cite{fatima2021madura}.
-Although it is nearby on the island of Java, the {\bf Javanese} astronomy serves an agrarian society, cultivating rice.
+The constellation data was collected via a survey of about 100 families~\cite{fatima2021madura}.
+Nearby on the island of Java, the {\bf Java} astronomy serves an agrarian society, cultivating rice.
 Information for one constellation (The Plough in IAU Orion) was first provided in person to the author of a 1885 study~\cite{van1885astronomie} by a religious figure from an English mission on the island.
 This was confirmed and supplemented with two others in a recent paper~\cite{khairuddin2021austronesian} with data from 2019 interviews; the authors also confirm ``widespread similar asterisms in the archipelago''.